-Social safety nets may be organized by the state or by society (private welfare institutions), and comprise a variable welfare mix.
-They are ultimately intended to ensure inclusion of almost everyone in economic life.
+Social safety nets aim to ensure that all citizens are included in economic life.
+These nets may be organized by the state or by society (private welfare institutions), and comprise a variable welfare mix.
 Pension systems may be organized as pay-as-you-go and/or capital-funded schemes.
-The international best practice is characterized by a comprehensive pay-as-you-go scheme combined with an increasing scope of funded schemes.